Sustainability

 (Image courtesy of KCAP Architects & Planners, SAA Architects, Arup, S333 and Lekker)

-Businesses can tap on these urban technologies to operate more efficiently and sustainably, and collectively demonstrate a greener way of life in an innovative district.
+Businesses can tap on urban technologies to operate more efficiently and sustainably, and collectively demonstrate a greener way of life in an innovative district.